-cancer and the television advertisements' correlation with the use of tobacco products.
-These findings were met by congressional action in 1969 in the form of the Public Health Cigarette Smoking Act, which required strong health warnings on cigarette packages and banned the advertisement of "cigarettes and little cigars on any medium of electronic communication subject to the jurisdiction of the Federal Communications Commission."
+advertisements' correlation with the use of tobacco products.
+These findings were met by congressional action in 1969 in the form of the Public Health Cigarette Smoking Act,7 which required strong health warnings on cigarette packages and banned the advertisement of "cigarettes and little cigars on any medium of electronic communication subject to the jurisdiction of the Federal Communications Commission."

-Restrictions on the advertisements of cigarettes continued, as did efforts by Congress to educate the public on the adverse effects of smoking.
-At the same time, individuals who had developed lung cancer began suing tobacco companies on grounds of tort liability.
-These suits dissolved quickly-either because they were easily
+Restrictions on the advertisements of cigarettes continued, as did efforts by Congress to educate the public on the adverse effects of smoking.9 At the same time, individuals who had developed lung cancer began suing tobacco companies on grounds of tort liability.10 These suits dissolved quickly-either because they were easily swatted down by the tobacco companies for lack of proximate cause and assumption of risk or because plaintiffs were too easily drowned in the cost of competing in litigation.11 This trend continued until a shift occurred in litigation strategy in the 1990s, with plaintiffs forming class-action suits supported by state attorneys general

-6. This revelation came most prominently from the Surgeon General's report in 1964.
-U.S. DEP'T OF HEALTH, EDUC. & WELFARE, SMOKING AND HEALTH: REPORT OF THE ADVISORY COMMITTEE TO THE SURGEON GENERAL OF THE PUBLIC HEALTH SERVICE 31 (1964), available at http://profiles.nlm.nih.gov/ps/access/NNBBMQ.pdf.
+Report of the Advisory Committee to the Surgeon General of the Public Health Service 31 (1964), available at http://profiles.nlm.nih.gov/ps/access/NNBBMQ.pdf.